RISC-KC/basic_rv32s/guidelines/development_log.md

 CSRRWI: x22 = FFFF_FFBC, CSR[342] = 0000_0000; // R[x22] = 0000_0000, CSR[342] = 0000_0003
 ```
 CSR[342] (mcause) correctly has 3 written, but 0000_0074 was written to R[x22], which is wrong.
 CSR[342] was 0 originally—correct.
-Then R[x22] should be 0000_0000…
+Then R[x22] should be 0000_0000...
 Strange. csr_hazard_mem is asserted.
-So register_file_write_data_select is 010, i.e., WB_ALU_result is being sent to R[rd]…
+So register_file_write_data_select is 010, i.e., WB_ALU_result is being sent to R[rd]...

 Maybe csr_hazard_mem logic is wrong?
 Need to check.
-Eh—register_file_write_data_select is owned by the Control Unit…
+Eh—register_file_write_data_select is owned by the Control Unit...
-Hmm… I almost see it… inspection time.
+Hmm...
+I almost see it... inspection time.
 (11:14)

 Back at 12:06.
 The current instruction is csrrsi.
 Since it must combine the rs1 field value and the CSR value, ALUsrc should be A,B = rs1, CSR.
 So 3 and 3.
 csr_hazard_mem condition: in MEM stage CSR_WE asserted, and MEM-stage raw_imm (csr_write_address) equals EX-stage raw_imm.

-Weird… when WB_raw_imm becomes 305, mtvec value 0000_1000 should have appeared as WB_csr_read_data, but it doesn’t.
+Weird... when WB_raw_imm becomes 305, mtvec value 0000_1000 should have appeared as WB_csr_read_data, but it doesn’t.
 Wait.
 On any Zicsr access—read included—csr_ready should go low then rise to 1 as the value is fetched, but csr_ready doesn’t go low.
 Why?
 Up to csrrc it was fine; starting from csrrwi it’s wrong.
 Only Zicsr immediate instructions?
-PTH works fine… need to investigate.
+PTH works fine... need to investigate.

 Nice.
 Big win.
 In CSR File’s sequential logic,